 In early fall 2019, the Frank Lloyd Wright Foundation began work on Taliesin’s dam on Wright’s estate in Wisconsin.
-When the work is done (hopefully in 2021), the pond, which can be seen from Wright’s house, will again be filled, with the waterfall on its north running, which can be heard consistently from the building.
+Hopefully, they’ll finish the work in 2022.
+Then, the Frank Lloyd Wright Foundation will again fill Taliesin’s pond.
+Once that happens, visitors will see the waterfall running on the north side of the stream.

 Those working in preservation for the Frank Lloyd Wright Foundation did a segment on the work in a Facebook feed in August 2020 that’s pretty cool.
 It included an explanation of what they were doing and why.

-This work made me think about the historic photographs of the waterfall (including the one above), my study of it, and how that played into how I approached all study of the history of Taliesin.
+This recent work made me think about the historic photographs of the waterfall (like the one above) and my study of them, so that’s what my post is about today.
+My study of the dam led into how I approached the study of Taliesin’s history overall.

 I wrote about arranging those photographs associated with Taliesin a couple of blog posts ago.
 Those photos included 33 of the dam/waterfall.
 As those features weren’t near the building at all, I worked to figure out when the photos were taken.
 Sometimes the photos would be postcards that had been sent, so I could get a “taken by” date on them.
 Other than that a lot of times I figured out things at Taliesin by a game of “spot the difference” (like those cartoons you used to see in the newspaper on Sundays).

-I think the initial poor quality of the images made me really work on my analytical side.
-And taught me to stop and start looking very closely at things – was that one stone a little bit different than one seen in another photo?
+But, the initial poor quality of the images made me really work on my analytical side.
+And it taught me to stop and start looking very closely at things.
+It’s think: was that one stone a little bit different than one seen in another photo?
 Did it look like it had a few chunks taken out of it compared to what I saw before?
 Is there a new stone to the left of those three stones there?
 Is there less plaster on the wall?

 In addition, the end of this process meant that at times when people (tour guides, visitors to Taliesin, architects, other Frankophiles) asked something about a room, I could walk them through it at different times (because I’d spent hours walking through the spaces in my head).
 I found myself on at least one occasion saying, “It doesn’t look like that now, but it used to.”